marklieberman/ComfyUI-Liebs-Picker/README.md

 # ComfyUI-Liebs-Picker

 A node to pause execution of the workflow and select which input images should proceed to the output.
+Pairs well with [ComfyUI-Liebs-Picker](https://github.com/marklieberman/ComfyUI-Liebs-Picker) to get a toast notification when the picker is available.

 ## Features